xavistem/nomoreslides/README.md

    ```bash
    streamlit run app.py
    ```
-   Keep the terminal open—any edits in `app.py` auto-refresh in your browser when you press **F5**.

-> [!TIP]
-> The two-step install/run process ensures instant local previews without cloud delays.
+   Keep the terminal open after running streamlit run app.py.
+Any changes you make to app.py will auto-refresh—just press **F5** in your browser to see the updates.

 ### App Structure & Comments
 - **`app.py`**